 Step 1: Call 911

 The first step after a dog attack is to call 911 so the police and/or the animal control department can get control of the dog.
-Having the dog help in getting the proper information onto the report and for any personal injury claim.

 Step 3: Assess your injuries

 A person can suffer serious injuries from a dog attack.
 Puncture wounds to the skin are the most common type of injuries.
 Puncture wounds of the skin may cause significant bleeding.